crandylb/simcomp/README.txt

-README.txt -- For simcmp, the simple compiler, CRB, Sep 5, 2012
+README.txt -- For simcmp, the simple compiler, CRB, Sep 8, 2012

 Files in this directory

       README.txt	this file
-      simcmp.c		complete source code for simple compiler simtst.txt	test file for simcmp
+      simcmp.c		complete source code for simple compiler simcmp		executable compiled for x86_64 Linux
+      simtst.txt	test file for simcmp
       simtst.out	expected output for simtst.txt